-Almost one-quarter (23%) of MAIS 3+ casualties from 2012-2016 were aged 70 and over.
-This differs markedly from the age profile of overall hospital admissions for road traffic collisions and PSNI serious injuries, where 11% and 9%, respectively, were in this age band.
+Almost three-in-ten (28%) MAIS 3+ casualties from 2013-2017 were aged 70 and over.
+This differs markedly from the age profile of overall hospital admissions for road traffic collisions and PSNI serious injuries, where 12% and 10%, respectively, were in this age band.
 The high proportion of MAIS 3+ casualties which were aged 70 and over is perhaps not surprising given people in this age band are likely to be more vulnerable than those who are younger, and you may expect an older person would suffer more serious injuries if in a collision.
-Their increased vulnerability/risk is further emphasised by miles travelled data; according to the 2014-2016 Travel Survey in Northern Ireland, persons aged 70 and over travel significantly fewer miles per person per year than any other age band (3,521 miles for persons aged 70+ compared with 5,704 miles for all persons).
+Their increased vulnerability/risk is further emphasised by miles travelled data: according to the 2014-2016 Travel Survey in Northern Ireland, persons aged 70 and over travel significantly fewer miles per person per year than any other age band (3,521 miles for persons aged 70+ compared with 5,704 miles for all persons).

-When looking at the full trend of available data (1999-2016 for hospital admissions; 2002-2016 for PSNI SIs), it would seem the difference is not as pronounced, with 15% of MAIS 3+ casualties falling within the 70+ category, compared with 8% for both hospital admissions and PSNI SIs.
-The greater differences observed more recently is a largely a result of decreases in the number of MAIS3+ casualties aged 10-39 - see Chart 5 below.
+When looking at the full trend of available data (1999-2017 for hospital admissions; 2002-2017 for PSNI SIs), it would seem the difference is not as pronounced, with 16% of MAIS 3+ casualties falling within the 70+ category, compared with 8% for both hospital admissions and PSNI SIs.
+The greater differences observed more recently is largely a result of decreases in the number of MAIS3+ casualties aged 10-39 alongside increases in numbers for those aged 70+ - see Chart 6 below.

-2 For MAIS3+ casualties and hospital admissions, this refers to the age at the start of the admission; for PSNI serious injuries it is the age at time of collision.
+&lt;sup>2 For MAIS3+ casualties and hospital admissions, this refers to the age at the start of the admission; for PSNI serious injuries it is the age at time of collision.

-Chart 6: MAIS 3+ casualties by age at start of admission, 1999-2016 (Selected age bands) (Northern Iroland)
+Chart 6: MAIS 3+ casualties by age at start of admission, Northern Ireland 1999-2017 (Selected age

-At the start of the reporting period, the number of MAIS 3+ casualties aged 10-29 were far in excess of those aged 70+, while those aged 30-39 were just slightly above.
-All four groups have seen a decline over the years; however, the number of older person casualties has not fallen to the same extent, and in more recent years has started to increase.
+At the start of the reporting period, the numbers of MAIS 3+ casualties aged 10-29 were far in excess of those aged 70+, while those aged 30-39 were just slightly above.
+All four groups have seen a decline over the years; however, the number of older person casualties did not fall to the same extent as numbers in other age groups, and in more recent years they have started to increase steeply.
 The result is that numbers of casualties aged 70+ are now greater than those in the younger three groups.
 It is interesting to note that the large spike in casualty numbers mentioned previously, which appeared in 2006, was caused by the 'Aged 10-19' group.
-Additionally, the decrease in MAIS3+ casualties from 2015 to 2016 can be partly explained by a large decrease in those MAIS 3+ casualties from the 'Aged 20 to 29' group - numbers in this category have fallen by 8 (from 14 to 6, or 57%).
+Additionally, the increase in MAIS3+ casualties from 2016 to 2017 are largely explained by increases in MAIS 3+ casualties in the 'Aged 20 to 29' group (numbers in this category have risen by 7 - from 6 to 13, or 117%) and in the 'Aged 70+' group (numbers have increased by 14 - from 17 to 31, or 82%).

-Looking at both age and gender, males aged 20 to 29 accounted for the greatest proportion of overall MAIS 3+ casualties in 2012-2016 (13%); however the proportions in the other age categories were not far behind.
-The PSNI trend is very different - there we see young male casualties are the most frequently reported, with far fewer in other age categories.
+Looking at both age and gender, males aged 70+ accounted for the greatest proportion of overall MAIS 3+ casualties in 2013-2017 (15%); however, the proportions reported in the other age categories were not far behind - 13% of MAIS 3+ casualties were males aged 20-29 and 11% were males aged 40-49 and 50-59.
+The PSNI trend is very different - there we see young male casualties are the most frequently reported (15% aged 20-29), with far fewer in other age categories.
 In both trends, we see that the proportion of male casualties far exceeds females for the younger age groups; however, there is a large spike in MAIS3+ females aged 70+ that is not seen in the PSNI data.
 See charts 7 and 8 below.

-Chart 8: PSNI SIs by age and gender, 2012-2016
+Chart 8: PSNI SIs by age and gender, 2013-2017